rubocop-lts/rubocop-ruby2_0/README.md

 ## NewCops: enable

 Commented out!
-Setting does not exist in very old versions of rubocop that works with Ruby < 2.4.
+Setting does not exist in very old versions of rubocop that work with Ruby < 2.4.

 If you want to use this you'll have to upgrade to Ruby >= 2.4 and use the appropriate sibling gem, e.g. [`rubocop-ruby2_4`][2-4].